emberjs/rfcs/text/0000-decorators.md

    longer to allow a smooth transition for users who do not want to adopt native classes until they are completely stable.

-It is possible that decorators will be advanced before this RFC closes and this will be a non-issue.
-Either way, if accepted, Ember would maintain its strong commitment to SemVer and making transitions to new programming models as easy as possible.
+This RFC is being made with the assumption that decorators will be moved to stage 3 in the near future, _before_ this RFC is implemented in Ember, dramatically reducing the risk of adopting decorators.
+If this RFC is accepted and decorators are not advanced in a timely manner, a followup RFC should be made to determine whether or not decorators should be adopted in stage 2, and what the support for them would look like.

 ## Terminology